monk-ee/SplunkAppforAWSBilling/README.md

 - Service
 - Tag

+### Upgrading from older versions (especially pre 2.0.9)

+The scripts have changed to go back at least 12 months to fecth older reports, this means the old method for getting reports and processing has been deprecated.
+DO NOT under any circumstances run the fetch older or process older reports scripts.
+At best they will not work at worst they will cause data duplicates.

+Currently on upgrade these files will be in your bin directory, delete them for your own safety and sanity.

+Versions moving forward will not have these files.

+It would be better if you have the time, to flush all your indexes and install the application "as if for the first time", these will avoid any of the nasty import duplication bugs that were present in the 2.0.5 - 2.0.8 releases.

+If you would like older reports than just a year (it defaults to 12), you can change the history value in aws.yaml file:

+    history: 12

 ### Warning: Danger Will Robinson!!!

 - v2.0 Indexes are not compatible with earlier versions of the app, you will have to rerun all your log data and flush the older indexes - the data has changed from csv items to JSON.
 - GST Items are thrown away - because of the currency conversion complexity.
 (I am considering adding these but with exclusion flags on the reports)
 - Any LineItem that does not have a RecordId is thrown away - because it is not charged to your bill

 ### Troubleshooting

 In the $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/local directory are the *.p files that keep track of processed records.
 If you find that you have got twisted or need to reimport a file you may need to clear the aws-bill index or delete these files.

 They are basically sets of imported RecordIds - to avoid duplicates.